 In reconciling the agency's checking account, the accounting firm staff will be responsible for identifying checks issued by OC LAFCO which have not been cashed within six months of issuance.
 The accounting firm staff will notify the Executive Officer of any "stale" checks during the checking account reconciliation process.
-If any stale checks are identified, the Executive Officer or the Executive Officer's designee will request the bank to issue a "stop payment" and request the accounting firm staff to reissue new checks.
+If any stale checks are identified, the Executive Officer or the Executive Officer's designee will request the bank to issue a "stop payment" and direct the accounting firm staff to prepare a replacement check when necessary.
 5. Check Stock